Armour in Texts

 Ancient (origins of writing to -VI)

 - Lists of Materials from the Akkadian Empire (Southern Mesopotamia, before 2000 BCE): Cuneiform texts from the age of Sargon and Naram-Sin list the amount and types of copper, silver, skins, and wool required to make different kinds of helmets.
-See the entry “Helm A. Philologisch” in the Reallexikon der Assyriologie.
+See the entry “Helm A. Philologisch” in the Reallexikon der Assyriologie (RlA is now open access).
 One of these is from Susa, RT 35, 28 = MDP 14 Nr.
 86 and mentions bronze caps (SAG̃ŠU.ZABAR) each of which contained 1 2/3 minas of bronze (ZABAR) and caps of oxhide (SAG̃ŠU.KUŠ.GUD) made of oxhide, goatskin (KUŠ.MAŠ2), and 1/3 mina of wool (SIKI).

 - Various, Amarna Letters (Egypt, Levant, Syria, -XIIII): This cuneiform archive from Egypt includes descriptions of gifts including arms and armour.
 I don’t have time to create a page for these yet, but see a transcription of the cuneiform here and the printed translation into English by William L. Moran here.